surajssd/blog_contents/content/post/2021/08/sapiens.md

 > History teaches us that what seems to be just around the corner may never materialise due to unforeseen barriers, and that other unimagined scenarios will in fact come to pass.

+- I had come to the conclusion that Indian society is eventually gonna be liberal before reading the book.
+But the book emphasizes that the entire world would move in that direction.
+Although orthodox Indians label such change in the society as degradation and western influence.

+- Test to check if something is imagined or real: Always ask if that thing suffers?
+A nation loses a war, but the country never suffers.
+It is the citizens that suffer.
+A company could go bankrupt; as a result, the company does not suffer, but the employees do.
+More too often, we put real entities into suffering in the service of imaginary entities.

 ## References and Links

 - [Book Link on Goodreads](https://www.goodreads.com/book/show/23198201-sapiens).